Free Online Resources

 Ancestry Library Edition

 Researching your family tree?
-If you are a registered Tower Hamlets Idea Store user, for a limited time you will now be able to access our subscription to Ancestry Library Edition for free from your own home.
+If you are a Tower Hamlets Idea Store user, you can access our subscription to Ancestry Library Edition for free from home.
 All you need to do is click on the link below, then enter your library card number and PIN when prompted:

-Ancestry is the world’s largest online database of family history records, including birth, marriage, death and census records, and is particularly good for those of you tracing London ancestors.
+Ancestry is the world’s largest online database of family history records, including birth, marriage, death and census records.
+It is particularly good for those of you tracing London ancestors.
 Some useful digitised record sets include:

 - Tower Hamlets Cemetery Registers, 1841-1966